 The pitfalls I most commonly see are:

-- Having too little patience and giving up after 3-6 months
+- Having too little patience and giving up after less than 12 months

 A brand is built on a time scale of generations.
 Not months.